© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 St Botolph's Augustinian Priory is a scheduled monument protected by Historic England under reference 1013764.
 View the official record →

-St Botolph's Augustinian Priory is a medieval religious foundation located in Essex, established as a house of Augustinian canons.
+St Botolph's Augustinian Priory is a religious foundation located in Colchester, Essex, established in the twelfth century as a house of Augustinian canons.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013764.

 St Botolph's Augustinian Priory is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013764.